MohsenUSA/TaskManager/SOP.md

 **Notes:**

 - Subtasks are informational only (no status tracking)
-- Subtasks are included in Excel exports
+- Subtasks are included in the database exports
 - Subtasks display on both regular and TV standalone versions

 ### 7.7 Filtering and Searching Tasks